HafsaIffath/Netflix-Clone/README.md

 # Netflix-Clone
 Successfully built a Netflix Clone of Netflix home page.

-This is one of the tasks given to me in my Bharat Intern internship.
+This project helped to strengthen my frontend development skills.